ITZzNismo/IMS-Starter/README.md

 ## Acknowledgments

-* Thank you Jordan Harrison (https://github.com/JHarry444) for your support and initialise help in this project
+* Thank you Jordan Harrison (https://github.com/JHarry444) for your support and initialise help in this project.